 Most standard moving companies will have a minimum charge for all shipments.
-Even if your total weight is under 2,000 pounds (about a room-and-a-half's worth of stuff), you will still pay as though it isn't.
-Small movers specialize in these kinds of shipments, and using one will save you money.
+Even if your total weight is under 2,000 pounds (about two-rooms' worth of stuff), you will still pay a minimum fee.

-The cost of your small move will vary depending on the weight of your shipment, the distance you are moving and the company you choose.
-The following table will provide you with some estimates for the costs of moving different-sized shipments various distances.
+The cost of your small move will vary depending on the weight of your shipment, the distance you are moving, and the company you choose, as seen in the table below.

 The exact cost of your shipment will also vary based on: